-However, the sense of a national identity is fragile, with loyalty residing firstly to their kin group, province or municipality.
-The Philippines is a collectivist society and individuals tends to understand themselves as a part of a group.
+However, the sense of a national identity is fragile, with loyalty residing firstly to their group, province or municipality.
+The Philippines is a society and individuals tend to understand themselves as a part of a .
 For Filipinos, the interests of the collective often override the interests of the individual.
 Filipinos generally feel a strong sense of pride towards their group and will celebrate their pride through sharing stories or facts about their family, barangay (village) or town.

 The long history of contact with Spain and the United States continues to have a significant impact on the Filipino identity.
 One example is the influence of American standards of beauty, which are often measured in the Philippines by the possession of Western physical traits – such as fair skin and curly hair.
 Another example is the prominence of Christian ideology since the introduction of Christianity by the Spanish.
 Indeed, when compared to other countries on the Asian continent, the Philippines has one of the highest Christian populations.

 Social in the Philippines is determined according to age and social status.
 Nearly all Filipinos are taught from an early age about the importance of the underpinning social .
 Gestures, terms of address and communication styles vary depending on who one interacts with and their relative positions in the social .
 For example, it is expected that, if you are referring to someone who is older than you but within the same generation, you use the terms kuya for males and ate for females (for example, ‘Ate Jess’).
 Failing to do so is considered highly disrespectful and a lack of acknowledgment of the established .